arpanrec/netcli/docs/netcli_dotfiles.md

 ```

 Also, all the untracked files are ignored by default.

 ```bash
 dotfiles config --local status.showUntrackedFiles no
 ```

 FYI: If any directory name is matching with any branch then it will cause an error.
+For example,
-For example,if you have a directory named `main` and you are trying to-checkout `main` branch then it will cause an error.
+if you have a directory named `main` and you are trying to-checkout `main` branch then it will cause an error.

 [More Details](https://wiki.archlinux.org/title/Dotfiles)

 **Note:** Do you use Arch?
 ARCH BTW BTW, and you know what you are doing.

 ```bash
 rm -rf "${HOME}/.dotfiles"
 git clone --bare https://github.com/arpanrec/dotfiles.git "${HOME}/.dotfiles"